Bco Com Portugues (OTCMKTS:BPCGY) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Bco Com Portugues (OTCMKTS:BPCGY) from a hold rating to a buy rating in a research report released on Tuesday morning, Zacks.com reports.
+Zacks Investment Research upgraded shares of Bco Com Portugues (OTCMKTS:BPCGY) from a hold rating to a buy rating in a report released on Monday, Zacks.com reports.
 They currently have $3.50 price objective on the stock.

 According to Zacks, “Banco Comercial Portugues SA provides banking activities and financial services.
 Its operating segment consists of Retail Banking segment activity includes the Retail activity of Banco Comercial Portuguas in Portugal, operating as a distribution channel for products and services from other companies of the Group and the Foreign business segment.
 Corporate & Investment Banking segment includes corporate network in Portugal, specialized monitoring division, investment banking unit and activity of the Bank’s international division.
 Private Banking and Asset Management segment comprises the private banking network in Portugal and subsidiary companies which are specialized in the asset management business.
 Non-core Business Portfolio segment includes the business granted for securities-backed landing, loans collateralized with other assets, subsidized mortgage loans, construction subcontractors.
 Foreign Business segment comprises the operations outside Portugal, in particular Poland, Mozambique, Angola, Cayman Isl “